The Board

 Director

-Andrew has more than 35 years’ experience in the commercial property industry and currently is the CEO of Retailspace Property, based in Fortitude Valley.
-He has a proven record of successfully delivering major property projects within the retail, commercial and health sectors.
-Prior to establishing Retailspace, Andrew held senior roles with large property groups, including AMP, QIC, Lend Lease, Mirvac and The Stockwell Group.
-His formal qualifications include a valuation degree and a CSMA qualification through the Property Council of Australia.
-Andrew gained the GAICD accreditation in 2017.
+Andrew Deane is a seasoned property professional with over 35 years’ experience in the commercial property industry.
+He is the Founder of Healthspace Property and Retailspace Property, based in Fortitude Valley, and has a proven track record in delivering major projects across the retail, commercial, and health sectors.
+Prior to founding Retailspace, Andrew held senior roles with leading property groups including AMP, QIC, Lend Lease, Mirvac, and The Stockwell Group.

 Director